jianmin-chen/officehours/README.md

 At this point, OfficeHours is simply an MVP.
 There are so many more features that could be added to it in order to make it more usable.
 By features, I don't mean making it more complicated.
 That only causes problems.
 Rather, here are some of the features I would consider adding:

+* A better designed sign up/log in page and dashboard page
 * Rich text editing for messages
-* OAuth with Google and integration with the [Google Classroom API](https://classroom.google.com/) so that teachers can directly add their students automatically instead of manually inviting students
+* OAuth with Google and integration with the [Google Classroom API](https://classroom.google.com/) so teachers can directly add their students automatically instead of manually inviting students
-* Pricing for users that go about a certain amount of data
+* Pricing for users that go above a certain amount of data